 Create a task template to copy for your content named “Copy me: Template for content.”
 Add subtasks for each stage of the process.
 Next time you are beginning to write a piece of content, you can copy the template, so you know you won’t miss any important steps.
 Navigate to List View to see and copy your template task.

-Once you copy your task for a new content piece, you can mark subtasks as waiting on one another.
+Once you copy your task for a new content piece, you can mark subtasks as dependent on one another.
 In the example above, you can mark “Review” as waiting on “First draft”, so the reviewer knows when the draft is ready.
 That way, your editorial schedule can stay on track.

 Store tasks in multiple projects